Jaaaaaaaan/midas-journal-794/README.md

 # Description

 This repository contains modified source files of the VascuSynth software [1][2] that I used during my undergraduate thesis at NCT TSO Dresden.
+Additional modifications were made as part of a student assistant position at NCT TSO Dresden.

-Changes include support for generating multiple non-intersecting vascular trees in a shared volume, simple parallelization, and basic documentation of all functions.
+Differences to the original VascuSynth source code include support for generating multiple non-intersecting vascular trees in a shared volume, simple parallelization, and basic documentation of all functions.
-In addition, the modified software exports information on maximal bounding boxes of vessel branches.
+In addition, the modified software exports information on maximal bounding boxes for vessel branches.
 Based on this information, I was able to generate 3D models of non-intersecting, curved vessel trees with the help of a Python wrapper.
 The `TreeDrawer` class from the original project was removed in order to allow for compilation without the ITK library.